The Lunch ProEst. 2020 · The Lunch Pro since 2023

 How to Make No-Bake Carrot Cake Bites

-1. Prep: finely grate the carrots and chop the nuts; measure everything.
+1. Prep: finely grate the carrots and chop the nuts, then measure everything.

 3. Shape: roll about 1.5 tablespoons at a time into balls with slightly damp hands.